gpdowney/lightweightLSAT/index.md

 - Test out my ideas.
 Experiment with them on real LSAT questions.
 - Start small.
 Try out new skills one question at a time and without a timer.
 - Pay attention to what you can control: your *process*, meaning how you approach each question.
-- Don't expect ease or perfect results at first.
+- Don't expect ease or perfect *results* at first.
 Do expect to get smoother, more confident, and more reliable.
 - Try to make your process perfect on easy questions.
-Then gradually add in difficulty.
+Then gradually add in difficulty and time pressure.
-- Treat your results (aka whether you got the question right or wrong, and how long it took you) as information about whether your process is working, rather than making your results into a judgement about your worth as a human being.
+- Treat your results as information about whether your process is working, rather than making your results into a judgment about your worth as a human being.
 - Jump ahead.
 Explore the parts of the guide that most interest you.
 - Circle back.
-Revisit sections of the guide you already read to see if there's any nuance you missed the first time.
+Revisit pages you already read to see if there's any nuance you missed the first time.
 - Discard anything that doesn't help you.

 ## This is version 0.5 of the guide.

 In other words, this is the fifth draft.
-There's room to improve.
+There's plenty of room to improve.

 And *you* can help improve it!